Darci Brahma: 2005–2006 season

 He then travelled to Australia where he finished a creditable 2nd to Apache Cat in the Group One Australian Guineas at Flemington, 4th in the Group 2 Phar Lap Stakes at Rosehill and at his first attempt over distance finished 8th in the Group One Rosehill Guineas (2000 metres) at Rosehill.

 Brought back to New Zealand to ready him for racing as a four-year-old, Darci Brahma was awarded the title of Three Year Old of The Year Award at the Mercedes Thoroughbred Awards evening in September 2006.

 2006–2007 season

 Darci Brahma started his 4 year old career in the first two races of the Hawkes Bay Triple Crown, finishing second to eventual Horse Of The Year Seachange in both races.
 His only other start in that campaign was a sixth in the Toorak Handicap at Caulfield.

 Resuming in the summer, Opie Bosson rode Darci Brahma won the Group 1 Telegraph Handicap at Trentham Racecourse followed by the Group 1 Waikato Sprint, giving the stallion a total of five Group 1 wins.

-Retirement

 Days after his Waikato Draught Sprint win Darci Brahma injured himself in a workout and was announced retired.

 Stud career

-Darci Brahma stands as a stallion at The Oaks stud in Cambridge for a stud fee of $15,000.

-Darci Brahma has currently sired 10 individual Group 1 winners.
+Darci Brahma stood as a stallion at The Oaks stud in Cambridge for a stud fee of $15,000 and was a very successful sire.
+He retired from stud duties in 2023, having sired 13 individual Group 1 winners.